 HSU's 2013 Rating and final STARS Report: click here

-Humboldt State will resubmit data and accrue a new STARS rating every three years when the previous report expires.
-The 2016-2017 report presents a unique opportunity for the campus to compare current metrics to those established in 2013.
+Humboldt State resubmits data and accrues a new STARS rating every three years when the previous report expires.
+The 2016-2017 report was HSU's second iteration of the assessment, and presents a unique opportunity for the campus to compare current metrics to those established in 2013.

 AASHE’s STARS program is the only one of its kind that involves publicly reporting comprehensive information related to a university’s sustainability performance.
-Unlike other rating or ranking systems, this program is open to all institutions of higher education in the U.S. and Canada, and the criteria that determine a STARS rating are transparent and accessible to anyone.
+Unlike other rating or ranking systems, this program is open to all institutions of higher education throughout the world, and the criteria that determine a STARS rating are transparent and accessible to anyone.
 Because STARS is a program based on credits earned, it allows for both internal comparisons as well as comparisons with similar institutions.

 While only designated reporters and their departmental leads will be responsible for delivering in-depth sustainability information for the STARS report, every single stakeholder on campus plays a role in some element of making HSU a more sustainable campus.
 STARS evaluates all levels of campus activity, from how many student groups on campus are focused on sustainability, to the recycled content in office paper, to the policies our university has in place to promote social equity, justice, and diversity.
 Campus stakeholders, in particular staff and faculty, are encouraged to incorporate sustainability concepts into their jobs and daily responsibilities, operationalizing these concepts as common and routine exercises at HSU.
 Students may find data included in the STARS report helpful when researching campus practices for class or when they are simply curious about what processes are in place on this campus.